Short Answer: Retention Interviews Work When Employees Can Tell the Truth

 4. Aggregate and Analyze Across the Organization

 Individual retention interviews produce anecdotes.
-Structured, consistent conversations across hundreds or thousands of employees produce predictive analytics.
+Structured, consistent conversations across hundreds or thousands of employees produce turnover analytics with context.
 The difference matters.

 When you can see that 40% of mid-tenure employees in your logistics division mention "unclear career path" — unprompted, in their own words — you have something a manager's intuition could never provide.
 You have a pattern you can act on before it becomes a wave of resignations.